alvaro131313/CY10/README.md

 ## Description

-This project is a sample repository for demonstrating how to create some test cases and reports throught this framework called cypress version 10.It provides a guide on what information to include and how to structure your own test case and report file to help others understand your project.
+This project is a sample repository for demonstrating how to create some test cases and reports throught this framework called cypress version 10.
+It provides a guide on what information to include and how to structure your own test case and report file to help others understand your project.

-##Installation
+## Installation

 To use this project,follow these steps: